velkyam/ecommerce-backend/README.md

 3. NPM Install

-4. Npm run start:dev

-7. Make changes.
+4. Make changes.

-8. When you're ready to deploy, use the git add, git commit, git pull and git push commands to save and push your code to your GitHub repository.
+5. When you're ready to deploy, use the git add, git commit, git pull and git push commands to save and push your code to your GitHub repository.

 MIT License